bitsorg/bits/docs/docs/reference.md

     built.

-    Packages in this list are marked specially in the dependency graph produced by `bitsDeps`.
+    Packages in this list are marked specially in the dependency graph produced by `bits deps`.
 Other tools treat these packages differently from `requires`: for instance, RPMs produced for a package won't depend on its `build_requires`, and `alibuild-generate-module` won't pull in build requirements' modulefiles.